AbhiTheModder/frida-python-android/README.md

 > Note that you use devkit of same version which you're installing for.

 ## Example:
-If you're installing frida `16.4.10` and you're downloaded devkit `frida-core-devkit-16.4.10-android-arm64.tar.xz` and extracted into your termux path `$HOME/devkit`:
+If you're installing frida `16.4.10` and you've downloaded devkit `frida-core-devkit-16.4.10-android-arm64.tar.xz` and extracted into your termux path `$HOME/devkit`:

 ```shell
 git clone https://github.com/AbhiTheModder/frida-python-android